earthly/earthly/docs/cloud/satellites/managing.md

 earthly satellite update --feature-flag cache-pct=30 my-satellite
 ```

+{% hint style='info' %}
+##### Note
+It's not currently possible to completely clear out the flags using the update command; you will have to destroy and recreate the satellite.
+{% endhint %}

 #### Satellite Revision System

 In more detail, satellite versions are controlled via Earthly's internal revisioning system.